However, as the competition gets tougher all the time, how does a student have a decent chance to enter their film, get noticed, and win prizes?

 Don't get lost in the shuffle

 Having these in mind you can understand how important is to get into the right festivals and not get lost at the film shuffle.
 After all, the most prestigious festivals receive thousands of applications every year, and it is very easy a good film to pass unnoticed, not just aesthetically, but even physically.

 Before though, I must explain that there is generally one single path the film needs to take until it reaches an award in a festival.
 First you submit it within the submission period, then you wait till they screen the film and make a decision.
 If they like the film you get a notice that your film is an official selection.
 At the end, they award one or more films from their official selections.

-I must point out that there are big festivals and small festivals and though it is nice to be in both of them you must understand that big festivals receive thousands of applications.
+There are big festivals and small festivals and though it is nice to be in both of them, you must understand that big festivals receive thousands of applications.
 Some receive as many as 15,000 films each year, while smaller festivals can receive 300 to 500 films.

 Unfortunately both kinds of festival only select a few, so as you can see it is much harder to get into a big festival, just because of the competition.
 This should not discourage you though and I believe you should not avoid or afraid of the big festivals since they provide the best exposure.

 You should select the festivals that have been selecting films similar thematically to your film, you must understand that some do avoid certain subjects, and others like to show a specific genre of films like horror or environmental sensitive films.
 All these are listed at their regulations.
 Having that in mind, it is always better to send your submission early enough, so you will avoid the higher submission fees, especially for the American Festivals.
 You should avoid last minute submissions since the later the film arrives it has less chance to get through the submission committee.